Vocabulary: Looking for a Job

 Job advertisement

 A text that describes a job.
-It includes information about the job requirements as well as the qualities of a potential candidate.
+It includes information on job requirements and the qualities of a potential candidate.

 - You can apply for the job if you meet the requirements stated in the job advertisement.